 The Company's total allocable purchase price consideration was \$35.0 million.
-The purchase price was comprised of \$22.9 million in cash paid and \$11.4 million in Company common stock issued at closing reduced by \$1.5 million for an estimated net working capital settlement due from the seller.
-The purchase price was also increased by \$2.2 million representing the initial fair value estimate of additional earnings-based contingent consideration, which has been realized by Zeon twelve months after the closing date of the acquisition.
+The purchase price was comprised of \$22.9 million in cash paid and \$11.4 million in Company common stock issued at closing reduced by \$1.5 million as a result of a net working capital adjustment settled in Company common stock surrendered by Zeon in April 2016.
+The purchase price also included \$2.2 million representing the initial fair value estimate of additional earnings-based contingent consideration, which was realized by Zeon twelve months after the closing date of the acquisition.
+The Company paid \$2.8 million in contingent consideration in 2016, which represents the maximum cash and stock payout pursuant to the Asset Purchase Agreement.
 The Company incurred approximately \$0.9 million in transaction costs, which were expensed when incurred.